-North Coast Unified Air Quality Management Disrict (District) is a regional environmental regulatory
+North Coast Unified Air Quality Management District (District) is a regional environmental regulatory agency that is a

-agency which has jurisdiction over Humboldt, Del Norte and Trinity counties in Northern California.
+Special District of the State of California whose jurisdiction is Humboldt, Del Norte, and Trinity counties in Northern California.

 The District's primary responsibility for controlling air pollution from stationary sources

 and is committed to achieving and maintaining healthful air quality throughout its tri-county jurisdiction.

 District is one of thirty-five local air agencies in California and enforces local, state and federal air

 - Adopt rules that limit pollution, issue permits to ensure compliance and inspect pollution sources.

 - Monitor the North Coast's air quality by operating air monitoring stations throughout the District.